Quaker's Chocolate and Almond Soft Baked Oatmeal Cookies are made with whole grain oats and embedded with chunks of chocolate and bits of almonds.

 They cost $2.99 for a 8.8-ounce box of six individually-wrapped cookies.

 The cookie comes in a bit on the dry side and is a little mealy.
-It lacks that brown sugar caramel flavor of a standard chocolate chip or oatmeal cookie and instead has a weird and slightly off-putting aftertaste.
-There's a decent softness to it.
+It lacks that brown sugar-caramel flavor that you get with a standard chocolate chip or oatmeal cookie and instead has a weird and slightly off-putting aftertaste.
+There's a decent softness to it though.

-The almonds don't feature very well in the cookie with small bits that are very easy to miss.
+The almonds didn't feature very well in the cookie.
+They come in small bits that are very easy to miss.

-The chocolate pieces don't quite hit the right chocolaty note for me.
+The chocolate pieces didn't quite hit the right chocolaty note for me.

 Overall, Quaker's Chocolate and Almond Soft Baked Cookies were a miss for me.
 While I'm okay with eating them, they're pretty sub-par for packaged cookies.
 I have to say, I was expecting more when I heard the news that the oatmeal company was making oatmeal cookies.